Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Bayesian Information Criterion.md

 org_coef = pd.DataFrame({'coef': result.params, 'P-Values': round(result.pvalues, 3)}) # for later use
 ```

 Then to calculate the BIC and [[R_Squared]] is by, ofcourse, reading the [documentation](https://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.RegressionResults.html).
-We could find the documentation by reading the mini-docs in jupyter by pressing shift + alt on result object.
+We could find the documentation by reading the mini-docs in [[Jupyter]] by pressing shift + alt on result object.
 ![[Pasted image 20220623112819.png]]

 Here we will found that, this could cacluate the r_square and BIC though dot syntax `rsquared` and `bic`